tdg5/stats-learning-notes/glossary.md

 linear regression.
 This is often due to combining too small an $$ n $$ with too large a $$ p $$, resulting in a given observation having no nearby neighbors.
 This is often called the [curse of dimensionality][#curse-of-dimensionality].

+<a id="knot"></a>
+**[Knot][#knot]**: For regression splines, one of the $$ K $$ points at which the coefficients utilized by the underlying function are changed to better model the respective region.

+There are a variety of methods for choosing the number and location of the knots.
+Because the regression spline is most flexible in regions that contain a lot of knots, one option is to place more knots where the function might vary the most and fewer knots where the function might be more stable.
+Another common practice is to place the knots in a uniform fashion.
+One means of doing this is to choose the desired degrees of freedom and then use software or other heuristics to place the corresponding number of knots at uniform quantiles of the data.

+Cross validation is a useful mechanism for determining the appropriate number of knots and/or degrees of freedom.

 <a id="l-one-norm"></a>
 **[$$ \ell_{1} $$ norm][#l-one-norm]**: The $$ \ell_{1} $$ norm of a vector is